eloialonso/open-rain/README.md

 ### Standard computer

-TO run a demo of the web interface on a computer, type `python server.py`.
+To run a demo of the web interface on a computer, type `python server.py`.
 As there is no GPIO pins, the behaviour is simulated.
 In particular:

 - The slider `Watering circuit n°1` button will move but does nothing concrete.
 - The `measure` button will provide random values.